 - Dining room light and switch

-- Additional first floor wiring including the older outlets still mounted in the baseboard.
-If the cellar is unfinished, getting to the outlets on the first floor is quite simple, so these floors are typically already rewired.
+- Additional first floor wiring, including the older outlets still mounted in the baseboard.
+If the cellar is unfinished, getting to the outlets on the first floor is quite simple.
+So these floors are usually rewired already.

-- Second floor wiring including any older outlets in the baseboards and sometimes lights and switches on this floor if there is a finished third floor
+- Second-floor wiring (including any older outlets in the baseboards) and lights and switches on this floor (if there’s a finished third floor)

-- The second floor, if there is a finished 3rd floor, is the hardest floor to rewire because there is no unfinished space above or below
+- If there is a finished third floor, the second floor is the hardest floor to rewire because there is no unfinished space above or below it.

-- If there is a finished third floor, that is original to the house, this space often has some degree of knob and tube wiring left
+- If there is a finished third floor that was original to the house, this space often has some degree of knob and tube wiring left in it.

 How Much Will it Cost to Replace Knob and Tube Wiring?

-Home owners with knob and tube wiring are offered two options for replacement cost:
+Homeowners with knob and tube wiring are offered two options for replacement costs:

-Completely free in-home estimate.
 The KES team will come to your home and identify the active knob and tube wiring visible in the basement.
-These circuits will be shut off at the electrical panel.
-A walk through the home will be done to identify all the lights and outlets that are no longer active.
-An estimate will be created off the findings, with an easy to understand “adjustments” section of the estimate.
+We will shut these circuits off at the electrical panel, and we will conduct a walkthrough of the home to identify all the lights and outlets that are no longer active.
+We will then create an estimate of the findings with an easy-to-understand section that covers the adjustments of the estimate.

-Meaning – If there is any modern wiring, originally thought to be knob and tube wiring listed in the estimate, a credit will be due.
-Any additional knob and tube wiring found that is not listed on the estimate will be considered an extra cost.
+In other words, a credit will be due if there is any modern wiring that we originally thought was knob and tube wiring in the estimate.
+On the flipside of this coin, any additional knob and tube wiring we find that is not listed on the estimate will be considered an extra cost.

-A “cost per point” method of estimating is used to estimate jobs.
-A point is a switch, outlet, light, circuit from the panel, etc. There is no hourly charge for knob and tube wiring replacement jobs.
+We use a “cost per point” method to estimate jobs.
+A point is a switch, outlet, light, circuit from the panel, etc..
+There is no hourly charge for knob and tube wiring replacement jobs.

-Let’s say the cost per point is $200.00 each, if you decide to add two outlets in a bedroom, the homeowner will know exactly what the additional outlets will cost.
+Let’s say the cost per point is $225.00 each.
+Then if you decide to add two outlets in a bedroom, you’ll know exactly what the additional outlets will cost.

-The cost per point for homes can vary based on the type of home.
-Some homes are much easier to fish new wiring while others are quite difficult and more time consuming
+The cost per point for homes can vary, based on the type of home.
+Some homes are much easier to fish new wiring in, while others are quite difficult and time-consuming.

-KES offers a whole home wiring evaluation and mapping service that will identify all your wiring types with an easy to read color coded map.
+We also offer a whole home wiring evaluation/mapping service that will identify all your wiring types with an easy-to-read color-coded map.
 Please click here to learn more!

-Yes, unfortunately some holes must be made in your existing walls and ceilings to fish the new wiring around.
-We pride ourselves on getting creative, while making the least amount of holes possible.
-To learn more about the installation process, please click here.
+Yes, it’s true.
+Unfortunately, we must make some holes in your existing walls/ceilings to fish the new wiring around.
+But we pride ourselves in developing creative solutions and creating the smallest number of holes possible.
+To learn more about the installation process, click here.